vmleon/oracle-atp-da/README.md

 ![Node Install End](./images/node_install_end.png)

-The last step can sometimes take a while on Windows as it may need to install additionaly libraries and sometimes it may need to perform a Windows Update.
+The last step can sometimes take a while on Windows as it may need to install additionally  libraries and sometimes it may need to perform a Windows Update.
 Another reminder to swap to Linux ;) Be patient and carry on.

 ![Node Native Modules Installation](./images/node_native_module.png)